satra/om-images/presentation.md

 - What if you wanted to modify the image?
 - What if you wanted to know what is inside the image?

+--

-Answer: Look at the specification
+Look at the specification

+--

 There are two types of specifications you can use:
 1. `Dockerfile` to build an image using docker or [dockerhub](https://hub.docker.com/) and then convert to Singularity